iannagasen/notes/Kafka/main.md

     - use Kafka Producers to send data
     - use Kafka Consumers to read data
     - ![](screenshots/2023-08-05-19-29-06.png)
+  - Streams/sequence of related "messages" or events
+    - is a logical representation
+    - it categorize messages into `Groups`
+  - Developers are defined by Topics
+  - Producer <- -> Topic: N - N relationship
+    - Unlimited no. of Topics

 ## **`Partitions and offsets`**
 - Topics are split in `partitions`(Ex: 100 partitions)